Yandex Cloud

 gRPC API

-2. Select the cluster you need from the list and click Edit.
+2. Select your cluster from the list and click Edit.

-3. In the Version field, select a new version number.
+3. In the Version field, select the new version number.

 4. Click Save changes.